pmbrent/railing/README.md

 Remember that if you change any files, you'll need to restart the server; you can interrupt with Ctrl+C.

+Controllers just need to inherit from ControllerBase and define the methods you'll need.

 You can define routes using router.draw and regular expressions, e.g.

 ```ruby